vitosotdihaet/dbus-sharing-service/README.md

 The `onOpenFile` function, that is passed to the constructor must be of type `void` and accept a single parameter `const QString &`

 Next, update your cmake building script - add linking to `libss.so` and include the header:
-- Copy the shared library `libss.so` and put it into your `lib` folder
+- Copy the shared library `build/sharingService/libss.so` and put it into your `lib` folder
 - Copy the header `sharingService/include/sharingService.hpp` to your `include` folder
 ```cmake
 find_package(Qt6 REQUIRED COMPONENTS Core DBus)